What to Do If You Failed Your GCSEs 2021 | GCSE Results 2021

 If you'd like more information about exam booking, check out our GCSE exam booking guide.

-Remember that if you’ve failed English or Maths, you’ll need to take these in school until you’re 18; you can only study as a private candidate if you're over 18 or if you've passed but would like to improve your grade.
+Remember that if you’ve failed English or Maths, you’ll need to take these in school until you’re 18, however, for the purpose of resitting your GCSEs, you can study as a private candidate if you're under 18 (or if you've passed but would like to improve your grade).

 Create a new career plan for your future

 Don't fancy resitting?
 It’s time to make a plan for your future that takes your current grades into account.

 If you have a specific career in mind, research all the possible ways you could achieve it.
 Don’t limit yourself to university or even college courses.
 Think wider: apprenticeships, professional courses (which often have no entry requirements), access courses, entry-level roles, work experience, volunteering.